The Ultimate Guide to The California Inheritance Law with a Will

 The Myriad of Inheritance Situations – Intestate Succession

-Most property that is acquired during marriage (besides gifts and inheritances) is considered community property, which means it’s owned jointly by both partners and is divided upon divorce, annulment, or death.
+Most inherited property that is acquired during marriage (besides gifts and inheritances) is considered community property, which means it’s owned jointly by both partners and is divided upon divorce, annulment, or death.
 Separate property is that which is owned by only one spouse.

 Unless you have a will, you are bound by the California Intestate Succession Law and your property will be distributed, based on whichever one of these following scenarios applies to you and your loved ones: